Menunkatuck Trail: Trail description

 This bridge over a stream in the Guilford section of the Cockaponset State Forest is this young man's Eagle Scout project.

+The Blue-Blazed Menunkatuck Trail was created by the Connecticut Forest and Park Association (CFPA).
+It is a vital segment of the expansive New England National Scenic Trail (NET), establishing a connection between the terminus of the Mattabesett Trail in northern Guilford, Connecticut, and the shores of Long Island Sound.
 The Menunkatuck Trail is primarily used for hiking, backpacking, picnicking, and in the winter, snowshoeing.
 Portions of the trail are suitable for, and are used for, cross-country skiing and geocaching.
 Site-specific activities enjoyed along the route include bird watching, hunting (very limited), fishing, horseback riding, bouldering and rock climbing (limited).